calo81/camel_selling_spike/README.md

 To test one of the ways go to the queue `chopin_development_queue` and publish a message as a `json` looking like `{"name":"policy.sold", "person":"joe", "id":5, "amount":43}`

-To test with the sql, insert a row like: `insert into policies values(4, "sdvsdv", false);`
+To test with the sql, insert a row like: `insert into policies values(16, "carlo", false, 245);`

 This both cases will handle (or create) a new sold event and log it and then broadcast it.